Melbourne in 3 Days

 Olympic Park

-The Park is home to various sports venues including the MCG (cricket ground) and the Rod Laver Arena (tennis centre).
+The Olympic Park is home to various sports venues including the MCG (cricket ground) and the Rod Laver Arena (tennis centre).

 Rod Laver Arena